 1. Sometimes, you just can’t get there any other way.

 Alaska is the biggest, wildest state in the U.S. Take a look at a map and the first thing that jumps out are the vast tracts of wilderness and the complete lack of roads.
 Juneau, the state capital, is easy to fly or sail to.
 To drive?
 Not so much.
 In fact, all of the vehicles you see in that scenic city have come there on a boat.
 Likewise, the best way besides flying to reach Sitka (the historic spot where Russia sold the Alaskan Territory to America in 1867), Ketchikan (the state's southeastern-most city), and Glacier Bay National Park and Preserve is by ship.

 2. You can get up close and personal with massive glaciers.

-Speaking of which, cruising into Glacier Bay National Park and Preserve is the ideal way to see why it's a World Heritage Site.
+Speaking of which, cruising into Glacier Bay National Park and Preserve is best way to experience this World Heritage Site.
 You'll see towering glaciers like the Lamplugh, Margerie, Johns Hopkins, and Grand Pacific that shed huge chunks of ice.
-Alongside the glaciers, humpback whales, sea otters, and other critters frolic happily in the freezing water.
+Alongside the glaciers, humpback whales, sea otters, and other critters frolic happily in the water.
 Every ship that enters the bay takes on rangers from the National Park Service, so you can seek out the experts and geek out on scientific facts and wildlife stats.
-Also good to know: It can be cold in the frozen bay, even in the midst of summer, so pack and dress accordingly.

 3. There’s as much adventure as you can handle.